archivesunleashed/docker-aut/CONTRIBUTING.md

 ### Use cases

-If you would like to submit a use case for the warcbase project, please submit and issue [here](https://github.com/web-archive-group/warcbase_workshop_vagrant/issues/new), assigning the "use case" label to the issue.
+If you would like to submit a use case for the workshop, please submit and issue [here](https://github.com/web-archive-group/warcbase_workshop_vagrant/issues/new), assigning the "use case" label to the issue.

 ### Documentation

 You can contribute documentation in two different ways.
 One way is to create an issue [here](https://github.com/web-archive-group/warcbase_workshop_vagrant/issues/new) assign the "documentation" label to the issue.

-We also do have a [warcbase-docs](https://github.com/web-archive-group/warcbase_workshop_vagrant-docs) repository.
-You can fork and do a Pull Request.
-All documentation resides in [`docs`](https://github.com/web-archive-group/warcbase_workshop_vagrant-docs/tree/master/docs).
+Or, you can fork and do a Pull Request.
+All documentation resides in the [`README`], and  [`coursework`](https://github.com/web-archive-group/warcbase_workshop_vagrant/tree/master/coursework) directory.

 ### Request a new feature